OlympicC1/CIS-155/docs/README.md

 ![Beautiful Banner](./beaut.2.jpg)

 This repository contains all coursework completed for the **CIS-155 Web Development** class at **Olympic College**.
-Each assignment is stored in its own folder for organization and version control.
+Each assignment is organized in its own folder for clarity and version control.

 ---